pstrsr/hexagonal-example/README.md

 ### How to run

-To run this application run:
+To run this application execute:

 ```cmd
 mvn clean install